 The other plus for Corona when it comes to the design, is that I think it looks great.
 Using big bold typography and colour sections with the traditional badge logo comes together beautifully.

 Corona shows how just because you are trying to do good, that doesn’t mean you have to lose out on design or consumer experience.

 High Sparrow Beer

-So along with the brand name symbolising the community they marketing towards.
-The illustrations use earthy, natural colours.
-Painting scenes of exploration and adventure.
+The illustrations use earthy, natural colours which paint scenes of exploration and adventure.

-This all links to the consumers lifestyle.
-Putting the product firmly in the mind of its target consumer.
+This all links to the consumers lifestyle and puts the product firmly in the mind of its target consumer.

 Credit to Mundial